Jellyfish Eyes: Plot

 Saki reveals to Masashi that her Device was given to her, at a time when she was feeling down about family problems, by the top-level members of the research center.
 Cloaked in black, the four told her that the Device would give her "a friend who will never betray."
 They gave out Devices to all the elementary school students in town.
-Soon the children started pitting F.R.I.E.N.D.s against F.R.I.E.N.D.s in battle, and now these battles take place all over.
+Soon the children started putting F.R.I.E.N.D.s against F.R.I.E.N.D.s in battle, and now these battles take place all over.

-Meanwhile, a school festival is going on at the University, where Naoto's research center is located.
-The cult group to which Saki's mother, Shizuko (Asuka Kurosawa), belongs claims that the research going on at the University is evil and dangerous.
+Meanwhile, a school festival is going on at the university, where Naoto's research center is located.
+The cult group to which Saki's mother, Shizuko (Asuka Kurosawa), belongs claims that the research going on at the university is evil and dangerous.
 They have organized a protest.
 When Shizuko presses Saki to pray with her, Masashi and Saki run away hand-in-hand and end up stepping into the midst of the research center.
 The Black-Cloaked Four, seeing the powerful energy in Masashi, start plotting to trap him in their hands.

 Having shared their problems with one another, Masashi and Saki start to develop a bond.
 But Tatsuya and Juran, who have found out that Naoto works for the research center, conspire against Masashi and kidnap Kurage-bo.
-When the gym teacher saw this, she punish Tatsuya and the group for hurting Masashi and Saki getting bumped in the head.
+When the gym teacher saw this, she punish Tatsuya and the group for hurting Masashi and Saki getting bumped in the head when she tried to save him.
 While visiting Masashi, who is injured by Yupi and hospitalized, Naoto gives him a Device "as protection," but something seems amiss.

 Later Masashi's mom tells him that Naoto fell of the building and died.
-At the forest Masashi looked for Kurage-bo but he was not seen.
-Saki came along and finds him and she ask Masashi where is device is.
+At the forest, Masashi looked for Kurage-bo but he was not seen, revealing that Kurage had been thrown into a locker in a junkyard and was beaten down.
+Saki finds him and she ask Masashi where is device is.
 Masashi said that his device didn't work and Kurage-Bo's gone, blaming Tatsuya and Juran for this mess.
-Saki still believe that she hates fighting but they have to try and she and Masashi head to the lab.
+Saki still believe that she hates fighting and bullies but they have to try and she and Masashi head to the lab.
 At the Lab, Tatsuya and Juran meets the Cloak Four to challenge Koh, a boy who lives in the Orphanage.
 Koh uses an anime girl named Ko2 and battled Yupi and Shimon and managed to kill Yupi and Shimon.
 As she was about to finish them off until Masashi saves them.
 Masashi was then being choke by a F.R.I.E.N.D Naoto.
 Tatsuya and Juran tells Koh that he doesn't have to be alone.
 The real Naoto comes out just in time to fight the duplicate.
 Finally understanding what it means to be with friends, Koh allowed Ko2 to destroy the fake Naoto.